rexbrutal/camunda-bpa-group09/README.md

   - Click on run (after filling the "Variables" field)

   - See the process being executed in the Instance by clicking "View process instance" (small pop-up window with a link in the middle at the bottom of the screen)

 - New tab with the running instance opens

   - Handle the user tasks in the tasklist (To open the tasklist either click on a user task and click on "Open Tasklist" in the pop-up window or click on the menu and select "Tasklist")

-  - You can see the variables and executued tasks in the running instance (Green means executed (flow/arrows) - White means not yet executed)
+  - You can see the variables and executued tasks in the running instance (Green means executed (flow/arrows) and white means not yet executed)

   - After reaching the end event, no tasks should be left in the tasklist